Pusty/writeups/ASISCTFQuals2019/README.md

 # Silk road I and III ID/Token

-Z3 Python Scripts and working numbers for solving the constrain part of Silk road I and Silk road III are in this folder as well.
+Z3 Python Scripts and working numbers for solving the constraints part of Silk road I and Silk road III are in this folder as well.